Battle of Ganghwa

-The Battle of Ganghwa was fought during the conflict between Joseon and the United States in 1871.
-In May, an expedition of five Asiatic Squadron warships set sail from Japan to Korea in order to establish trade relations, ensure the safety of shipwrecked sailors, and to find out what happened to the crew of the SS General Sherman.
+The Battle of Ganghwa was fought during the 1871 United States expedition to Korea, a conflict between Joseon and the United States.
+In May of that year, five Asiatic Squadron warships set sail from Japan to ascertain what happened to the crew of the SS General Sherman as well as to establish a trade treaty with the Hermit Kingdom similar to the one Commodore Perry had pressured Japan into adopting in the early 1850s.
 When American forces arrived in Korea, the originally peaceful mission turned into a battle when guns from a Korean fort suddenly opened fire on the Americans.
 The battle to capture Ganghwa Island's forts was the largest engagement of the conflict.

 Background

 The United States Navy expedition involved over 1,400 personnel, 542 sailors, 109 marines and six 12-pounder howitzers made up the landing party.
 Frigate USS Colorado, the sloops USS Alaska and USS Benicia and the gunboats USS Monocacy, and USS Palos were assigned to the operation, all together mounting 85 guns under the command of Rear Admiral John Rodgers and Commander Winfield Scott Schley.
 Korean forces included the six Selee River Forts, of various sizes, and four shore batteries with over 300 men and dozens of artillery pieces.
 While negotiations were going on at Inchon, on June 1, 1871, two of the U.S. vessels, the Palos and USS Monocacy, were tasked to reconnoiter the waters of the Han River estuary.
 Parts of Ganghwa Island and several of its forts faced the estuary.
 Foreign vessels were forbidden entrance to the Han River because the river's course provided direct access to Joseon's capital city of Hanyang (modern Seoul), which could potentially be fired upon by any armed foreign vessels.
 It is possible that the U.S. naval vessels were unaware of this fact.
 Joseon forces stationed on the island had orders to fire at foreign vessels that appeared to be readying to enter the Han, and so at the approach of the two American ships into controlled waters, the USS Palos was engaged by one of the forts; the Palos and USS Monocacy returned fire and silenced it (the Bombardment of the Selee River Forts).
 Rear Admiral Rodgers demanded an apology from the Joseon government and set a time limit of 10 days for receipt of the apology.
 None came, and so nine days later the U.S. expedition carried out Rogers' threat and assaulted Ganghwa Island.